segmentio/analytics-swift/README.md

 ![](https://github.com/segmentio/analytics-swift/actions/workflows/swift.yml/badge.svg)
 ![](https://img.shields.io/github/license/segmentio/analytics-swift)

+### 🎉 Flagship 🎉
+This library is one of Segment’s most popular Flagship libraries.
+It is actively maintained by Segment, benefitting from new feature releases and ongoing support.

 The hassle-free way to add Segment analytics to your Swift app (iOS/tvOS/visionOS/watchOS/macOS/Linux/iPadOS).
 Analytics helps you measure your users, product, and business.
 It unlocks insights into your app's funnel, core business metrics, and whether you have product-market fit.

 ## How to get started